Bristlenose Plecos are odd-looking fish, with bushy beards and beady eyes that deserve a place in your aquarium.

 Unlike most catfish, telling male Bristlenose Plecos from females is a relatively simple affair once they are sexually mature.
 Males have a more prominent bushy “beard” as well as long cheek spines that they use both to spar with each other and defend against predators.

-If you need to net a Bristlenose Pleco beware these spines, which can get tangled up in nets or even prick a careless finger.
+If you need to net a Bristlenose Catfish beware these spines, which can get tangled up in nets or even prick a careless finger.
 While not poisonous they are certainly painful.

-Males are also more territorial, especially when you start replicating the breeding season for them.
-You should keep around 2 females per male for a Bristlenose breeding project.
+A male Pleco is also more territorial, especially when you start replicating the breeding season for them.
+You should keep around 2 female Bristlenose Plecos per male for any breeding project.

 Spawning & Raising Bristlenose Pleco Fry